 PCSK9 inhibitors may help lower cholesterol in patients when statins don’t work or the side effects aren’t tolerable.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The Beating Edge raised a ruckus the other day with two words.
+We raised a ruckus the other day with two words.
 “Junk science”.
 The phrase occurred in a quote from Steven Nissen, MD, chair of Cardiovascular Medicine at Cleveland Clinic.
 Dr. Nissen was evaluating an observational study that appeared to coffee that people who drank coffee lived longer lives.
-Dr. Nissen’s issue was how … Read More
+Dr. Nissen’s issue was how observational studies … Read More